Skip To Main Content

 Race and Religion in America

-In this course, we will explore the religious and theological foundations of racial categories and racist ideology across various American congregational communities.
+In this course, we will explore the religious and theological foundations of racial categories and racist ideology across various American congregational communities, as well as the role of religion in propagating racist ideas in order to understand debates on American identity and belonging.

 Read More about Race and Religion in America